barbazul/1kfa/mod_guide_gm.md

 > cards in total.
 >
 > To differentiate the characters, you don't get to choose a card that
 > someone else has already picked.
-But later on in the game, you'll have
+But later on in the game, you can
-> opportunities to learn new moves and even choose moves that someone
+> "Study Under a Master" to learn new moves and even choose moves that
-> else has.
+> someone else has.
 >
 > There's a lot of choices here, so don't get overwhelmed.
 You don't have
 > to read all of the instructions on each card, just focus on the titles